In New York State, starting an LLC is simple with a few documents, a waiting period, and paying state filing fees.

 Without an Operating Agreement, LLC members don’t have governance around the day-to-day operations of the LLC.
 An attorney can help with Operating Agreements to ensure members are aware of their responsibilities and obligations.
 There are many templates available online to create one for your LLC.

-6. Complete the New York LLC publication requirement
+Step 6.
+Complete the LLC publication requirement

 Under New York State LLC law, new LLCs must publish a notice in two newspapers for six consecutive weeks.
 One newspaper must publish daily, and the other must publish weekly.
 LLC members must pay a fee for this service to the publishing newspapers designated by the county where the LLC is formed.